bnb-chain/zkbnb/docs/protocol.md

 #### Description

-This is a layer-1 transaction and is used for depositing nfts into the layer-2 account.
+This is a layer-1 transaction and is used for depositing NFTs into the layer-2 account.

-#### Onchain operation
+#### On-Chain operation

 ##### Size